rhen92/refactor-tractor/README.md

 ## Deployed Site

 [What's Cookin](https://rhen92.github.io/refactor-tractor/)
-(make sure you have this server & the What's Cookin API running on your local machine)
+(make sure you have the What's Cookin API running on your local machine)

 ## Contributors